1 in 3 New Yorkers does not have enough income and earnings to pay for basic necessities. United Way of New York City wants to change this.

 If children cannot learn to read, how can they read to learn?
-Research shows that children who do not read proficiently by the end of third grade are four times more likely to leave school without a diploma than proficient readers.
-And in neighborhoods like the South Bronx, as many as 9 out of 10 third grade students haven’t reached this crucial milestone of reading by third grade.
+Research shows that children who do not read proficiently by the end of third grade are 74% more likely to leave school without a diploma than proficient readers.
+And in neighborhoods like the South Bronx, as many as 7 out of 10 third grade students haven’t reached this crucial milestone of reading by third grade.

 ReadNYC is UWNYC’s response to this crisis.
-In neighborhoods like Mott Haven and Brownsville, we are enveloping children, families, schools, and community partners with the resources to help children read.
-By 2020, UWNYC will work with local partners towards a shared goal to double the number of children reading at grade level by third grade in neighborhoods of concentrated poverty in New York City.
+In neighborhoods like Mott Haven and Brownsville, we are enveloping children, families, schools, and community partners with the resources to get children reading on grade-level by third grade, while simultaneously helping their parents establish financial security and a stable home environment.

-EducateNYC, now in its second year, is UWNYC’s community schools initiative that’s creating lasting change in New York City.
-The strategy brings supports and services that are needed to remove barriers and help students succeed in school.
+EducateNYC is UWNYC’s community schools initiative that brings the supports and services needed to remove barriers and help students succeed in school.

 Many obstacles stand in the way of good health for low-income New Yorkers.
 Affordable fresh fruits and vegetables are often hard to access, and those who live below the poverty line consistently have higher rates of obesity, diabetes, and high blood pressure.
 Nearly 3 million New Yorkers have regular trouble affording healthy food, and 1.3 million people rely on soup kitchens and food pantries to feed themselves and their families.
 Consequently, emergency food providers need a steady supply of safe and nutritious food to meet this demand.